-5. The board should not table a motion at the general meeting for delegating powers to issue shares or convertible securities excluding the preferential subscription right in a sum of more than 20% of the capital at the time of the delegation. • • s excluding the preferential subscription right, the exclusion required by commercial law.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 6. y or voluntary, should publish them on their websites publication is not compulsory: a) Report on the independer nce of the auditor b) Reports on the functioning g of the audit committe ee and the nomi nation and remuneration committee c) Report by the audit comm nittee on related party transactions Complies [ ] Partial compliance [ > (] Explanation [ ] All the sections of this Recommendation are me et, except (c). directo ors and of nade on arm's length terms s, at market prices, ificant shareholders, directors, representatives of corporate transparently, fairly and reasonably, and always in the interests of studying this Recommendation ormation that is confidential for to publish the contents of that report because it contains sensitive 7.
-The co mpany should broadcast ge eneral meetings live, th rough its websit ee. • • • voting and even, in large cap companies and insofar as is pr oportionate, online attend ance and active partici pation in the gei neral meeting.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 8. drawn chairm conten up in accordance with the an of the audit committee at and scope of the qualifica applicable accounting s should explain clearly a ations included, making standards.
-And i at the general m g a summary of t ted by the board of directors to the general meeting are f the auditors have submitted a qualified report, the eeting the opinion of the audit committee on the hat opinion available to shareholders, together with the eneral meeting is published.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 9. • • ents and procedures it will accept as proof of ownership of f shareholders' voting right. ose requirements and proc scriminatory. cedures should favour t he attendance a and exercise by shareholders of their rights, not being in any Complies [ X ] Partial compliance [ ] Explanation [ ]
+5. - han 20% of the capital at the time of the delegation. securities excluding the preferential subscription right, the son that exclusion required by commercial law.
+Complies [X] Partial compliance [] Explanation [] 6. = : nandatory or voluntary, should publish them on their websites ugh that publication is not compulsory: a) Report on the indep pendence of the auditor b) Reports on the fund tioning of the audit committe ee and the nomination and remuneration committee c) Report by the audit committee on related party transac itions Complies [] Partial compliance [X [] Explanation [] All th e section s of this Recommendation are met, except (c). direc tors and other related parties have , at mar s with significant shareholders, directors, representatives of corporate ket prices, transparently, fairly and reasonably, and always in the interests of l. idation the Company does not con tial for the Group in respect of its i convenient to publish the contents of that report because it contains sensitive 7.
+The co ompany should broad cast general meetings live, th rough its website. oxies and voting and even, in large cap companies and insofar as is p proportionate, online a attendance and active partici oation in the general meeting.
+Complies [X] Partial compliance [] Explanation [] 8. drawr chairr conte n up in accordance wit man of the audit comr nt and scope of the qu th the applicable accounting s nittee should explain clearly a ualifications included, making standar at the g a sum ts presented by the board of directors to the general meeting are rds.
+And if the auditors have submitted a qualified report, the general meeting the opinion of the audit committee on the mary of that opinion available to shareholders, together with the ll to the general meeting is published.
+Complies [X] Partial compliance [] Explanation [] 9. equirements and procedures it will accept as proof of ownership of egation of shareholders' voting right. hose requirements an liscriminatory. d procedures should favour t he atte endance and exercise by shareholders of their rights, not being in any Complies [X] Partial compliance (1 Explanation []